datartifex/tasks/README.md

 # How to start the application

-1. Download the project `git clone https://github.com/datartifex/placester.git`
+1. Download the project `git clone https://github.com/datartifex/tasks.git`
-1. Enter the project root `cd placester`
+1. Enter the project root `cd tasks`
 1. Run `mvn clean install` to build the application
 1. Start the application with `mvn exec:java`